"I noticed you're the VP of Sales at [Company]..."

 Why it works:

-- Infers intent from the change
+- Infers intent from the change (scaling outbound)

-Tier 1: Active Buying Signals (use immediately)
+Tier 1: Active Buying Signals (act immediately)

 - RFP issued in your category